microsoft/pxt-common-packages/libs/photon/docs/reference/photon/forward.md

 # Forward

 Moves the photon forward by the amount of steps (lights).
-If the photon is **on**, photon colors the light with the current color.
+If the photon is **down**, photon colors the light with the current color.

 ```sig
 photon.forward(1);